How Zero Trust Allows Organizations to Address Each Step in the Cyber Kill Chain

 Before we talk about Monitoring and Automation/Orchestration in the context of Zero Trust, let’s segue to the MITRE ATT&CK framework.
 The starting point of the framework is an assumption of breach, and an emphasis on understanding how an attacker will behave between that time of initial compromise to successful conclusion of the mission.
 This understanding helps us define detection capabilities that monitor for specific events which, either in isolation or when correlated, provide us with an indicator of abnormal behaviour that may warrant further investigation.

-Zero Trust Monitoring
+Zero Trust monitoring

-The MITRE ATT&CK framework puts a premium on visibility – high fidelity events from as many data sources as possible (network, firewall, proxy, AV, EDR, IAM, OS, Cloud Service Provider, Application, DB, IoT, etc) to allow defensive teams to model a range of behaviours that they associate with known attacks, and continue to evolve these as further knowledge on adversaries and their methods is gained.
+The MITRE ATT&CK framework puts a premium on visibility – high fidelity events from as many data sources as possible (network, firewall, proxy, AV, EDR, IAM, OS, Cloud Service Provider, Application, DB, IoT, etc) to allow defensive teams to model a range of behaviors that they associate with known attacks, and continue to evolve these as further knowledge on adversaries and their methods is gained.
 The Zero Trust approach puts a premium on visibility that previous approaches did not, in fact a motto of Zero Trust could be “you cannot protect what you cannot see.”
 Thus, by starting with improving visibility as part of a Zero Trust program and combined with using the MITRE ATT&CK framework to model adversarial behaviour that the organisation may be subjected to, value can be had in the defensive end of the Cyber Kill Chain using capabilities that already exist.

 The excellent BBC Podcast “13 Minutes to the Moon” covers the infamous Apollo 13 expedition in its second series and the design of the Apollo spacecraft and the entire operational team supporting serves as a good analogy to highlight the importance of detection and response, despite the best attempts at prevention.
 The spacecraft designed for the Apollo mission had incredible amounts of resiliency and fail-safes built into every component, with numerous failure scenarios tested to ensure that any possible, expected outcome could be recovered from.
-With Apollo 13, the loss of a single booster engine was compensated by the firing of the other 4, however there was nothing in the design that could have prevented the wearing out of wiring insulation which triggered the explosion that jeopardised the mission – once this occurred (akin to a breach), the crew and mission control were entirely dependent on the telemetry from the spacecraft, observations from the astronauts and the experts on the ground to detect the problem, isolate it and recover from it.
-This is a great example of how, with data of the correct fidelity being made available from the relevant data sources coupled with the ability to efficiently analyse this data, security operations teams are far better prepared to triage incidents more accurately, allowing them to make better (and quicker) decisions on what event (or combination of events) need to be further investigated, and which can be safely ignored.
+With Apollo 13, the loss of a single booster engine was compensated by the firing of the other 4, however there was nothing in the design that could have prevented the wearing out of wiring insulation which triggered the explosion that jeopardized the mission – once this occurred (akin to a breach), the crew and mission control were entirely dependent on the telemetry from the spacecraft, observations from the astronauts and the experts on the ground to detect the problem, isolate it and recover from it.
+This is a great example of how, with data of the correct fidelity being made available from the relevant data sources coupled with the ability to efficiently analyze this data, security operations teams are far better prepared to triage incidents more accurately, allowing them to make better (and quicker) decisions on what event (or combination of events) need to be further investigated, and which can be safely ignored.

-Zero Trust Automation
+Zero Trust automation

 The rise of Security Orchestration, Automation and Response (SOAR) platforms focuses on taking the whole post-detection phase of an attack and providing the technology set to move efficiently from Detection to Response.
-For common malicious behaviour patterns, this whole sequence could even be automated so as to free up analyst time for the investigation of more sophisticated attacks.
+For common malicious behavior patterns, this whole sequence could even be automated so as to free up analyst time for the investigation of more sophisticated attacks.
 The SOAR platforms, to deliver these efficiencies, depend on their ability to integrate with technology solutions that provide the relevant data or take the necessary responsive actions.
 This is why orchestration and automation are an essential (but often overlooked) pillar in Zero Trust.
-While being able to orchestrate, through automation, a new setup, or modify an existing setup as part of a planned change provides significant operational benefits, the real security benefit is realised when the same platforms can be quickly and consistently orchestrated to react to a security incident.
+While being able to orchestrate, through automation, a new setup, or modify an existing setup as part of a planned change provides significant operational benefits, the real security benefit is realized when the same platforms can be quickly and consistently orchestrated to react to a security incident.

 So returning to where we started: